-Classes C1, C2, D1, D2 Girls Class B Girls Classes C1, C2, D1, D2 Boys

-Class B Boys

-Friday, February 23, 2024 Saturday, February 24, 2024

-Saturday, February 24, Monday, February 26 or Tuesday, February 27, 2024 Monday, February 26 or Tuesday, February 27, 2024 (if both teams can agree)
+Classes C1, C2, D1, D2 Girls Class B Girls Classes C1, C2, D1, D2 Boys Class B Boys Friday, February 28, 2025 Saturday, March 1, 2025 Saturday, March 1, Monday, March 3 or Tuesday, March 4, 2025 Monday, March 3 or Tuesday, March 4, 2025 (if both teams can agree)

-- 1. In Class B, the higher seeded team will host the district final game.
+- \\\In Classes B, C1, C2, D1, D2 Boys ONLY, if the two teams can agree, they have the option of playing on either Monday, March 3 or Tuesday, March 4, 2025.
+The NSAA office must be notified of the decision by noon on Friday the day after the subdistrict finals.
+If neither team can agree or the office is not notified by noon on Friday, then the game will default to the Saturday immediately following the sub-district. - 1.
+In Class B, the higher seeded team will host the district final game.
 Game time shall be 7:00 P.M. for night games, unless teams mutually agree to a different time.
 Other games may be played during the afternoon with the approval of the NSAA Executive Director and the mutual agreement of the competing schools.
 However, if both schools do not agree on the afternoon game, it shall be played at 7:00 P.M.
 If the visiting team is required to travel 120 miles or more to the game site, the traveling team shall have the choice of playing the game in the afternoon or evening.
 Game time of afternoon games will be 1:30 P.M., unless teams mutually agree to a different time.
 When two high schools located in the same city use the same facility for home basketball games, qualify for the basketball district final and are designated home teams on the same date, one school shall play in the afternoon and the other during the evening.
 The afternoon game shall not begin prior to 1:30 P.M. and the evening game shall not begin after 8:00 P.M.
 These times may be adjusted for emergency situations. - 2.
-In Classes C1, C2, D1, and D2 the higher seeded team will host the district final game unless the two schools are more than 180 miles apart, then a centralized, neutral site will be used.
+In Classes C1 & C2, the 10 sub-district winners qualify for the district final in addition to the six non-sub district winners with the highest wildcard point averages.
+Those 16 teams will be placed on a 16-team bracket and seeded on wildcard point averages through sub-districts.
+The higher seeded team will host the district final match.
+The winner of the district final match will advance to the state championships.
+District Final seeding will be completed once all of the sub-districts and Class A districts are completed. - 3.
+In Classes D1 & D2, the higher seeded team will host the district final match unless the two schools are 180+ miles apart then a neutral site will be used.
 If the higher seed cannot host, the two schools will agree upon a site for the district final.
-If the two schools involved cannot agree, the NSAA will select the site.
+The winner of the district final match will advance to the state championships.
+District Final seeding will be completed once all of the sub-districts and Class A districts are completed. - a.
+The higher seeded team will be responsible for initiating plans for the district final match. - b.
+If the two schools can't agree on a location, the NSAA Office will select the site. - c.
+District finals may not be played at state tournament sites. - d.
+As soon as these decisions are made, the NSAA office shall be notified.